Interpretation of music in Zambia: texts in context 5

 Me, the poor one, owe today give me a cock, owe

 Kansenkele asks us to give bigger gifts.
-A cock is shared after having not seen each other for a long time as in our case.
+A cock is shared after not having seen each other for a long time, as in our case.
 The audience/chorus does not appreciate this diversion from the battle between Kansenkele and Chalebaila and does not take it over.

 Beer is distributed now.